 Important Disclosures

 Not Professional Financial Advice: Marcus Hale is not a licensed financial advisor, broker, investment professional, or tax professional.
-Everything on MoneyCompass represents personal opinions and educational guidance based on independent research and personal experience — not professional financial advice tailored to your specific situation.
+Everything on MoneyCompass represents personal opinions and educational guidance based on independent research and fourteen years of professional experience as a bank loan officer — not professional financial advice tailored to your specific situation.

 Affiliate Relationships: MoneyCompass earns commissions when readers apply for or purchase products through our links.
 This never influences which products we recommend or how we review them.
 See our How We Make Money page for full details.